rcarle3911/Hotel-Reservation-Project/README.md

 # Hotel-Reservation-Project

 This website will be designed using a MEAN stack.
 MEAN is comprised of MongoDB, Express, AngularJS, and Node.js.
-The website is running of off a Raspberry Pi that will pull files from this repository as needed.
-To set up a development environment please follow these steps.
+The website is running of off a ~~Raspberry Pi~~ [ODROID C2](http://www.hardkernel.com/main/products/prdt_info.php) that will pull files from this repository as needed.
+To set up a development environment, please follow the server installation steps.

 # Documentation